HangJie720/Adjacency_Matrix/README.md

-Convert data saved in txt format into adjacency matrix， and then save to file with npy format
+Convert data saved in txt format into adjacency matrix， and then save it to file with npy format